 Definition of shuffle up and deal

-The translation of "shuffle up and deal " is "shuffle the cards and deal", but you won't often hear this expression in English.
+The translation of "shuffle up and deal" is "shuffle the cards and deal them", but you are not likely to hear this phrase often in French.
 It is a phrase that is often thrown around at the beginning of tournaments.
-As soon as the tournament starts, the tournament director will call out a "shuffle up and deal " to announce to all the dealers that they can now shuffle and deal.
+As soon as the tournament begins, the tournament director will shout a "shuffle up and deal" to announce to all the dealers that they can now shuffle up and deal.

-The shuffle up and deal as the national anthem
+The shuffle up and deal as a national anthem

-If you attend a professional sports game, you may hear someone singing the national anthem before the game starts.
-It is part of tradition and it is customary to do so.
-In poker (which many consider a sport), you don't sing the national anthem, but you do shout the famous "shuffle up and deal ".
-In many large and prestigious tournaments, it is not the tournament director who will utter this phrase, but a celebrity such as Doyle Brunson or Bruce Buffer, the official announcer of the UFC.
+If you are attending a professional sports game, you may hear someone singing the national anthem before the game starts.
+It is part of the tradition and custom to do so.
+In poker (which many consider a sport), the national anthem is not sung, but the famous "shuffle up and deal" is shouted.
+In many big and prestigious tournaments, it is not the tournament director who will say this phrase, but a celebrity like Doyle Brunson or Bruce Buffer, the official announcer of the UFC.